 With so many people being familiar with these bags, you’d think that one would be able to recognize a fake bag in an instant, right?
 Unfortunately, it’s not so simple.

 Due to their luxury status, high price tag, and celebrity endorsers, everyone seems to want to get their hands on one of these iconic styles.
-Unfortunately, this has led to a massive influx of knockoff reproductions, or dupes as they’re often referred as.
+Unfortunately, this has led to a massive influx of knockoff reproductions, or dupes as they’re often referred to as.

 Since these bags have been around for so long, counterfeiters have only gotten more skilled in the recreation of Louis Vuitton bags.
 Moreover, e-commerce websites have only made weeding out the fakes more difficult for those looking to score a deal.
 So how does one spot a fake Louis Vuitton bag?

 Today, we’ll be talking all about how to tell if you have a real Louis Vuitton bag and some of the key ways you can spot a fake while shopping.

 10 Ways to Spot a Fake Louis Vuitton Bag

 This post may include affiliate links.
 This means I may earn a small commission if you shop using the links below at no additional cost to you.
 Paisley + Sparrow is a participant in the Amazon Services LLC Associates Program.

 One thing to remember about high-end luxury bags is that everything is done to perfection.
 There’s a very small margin of error.
 Bags are often quality tested multiple times before being shipped out.
 This means you should be suspicious of any small sign of inconsistency.
 This is especially true with Louis Vuitton.